Support for labor unions highest since 1965, poll finds - NewsBreak

 Additionally, the first U.S. Chipotle store voted to unionize last Thursday in Lansing, Mich.

-The new poll found that 6% of U.S. adults report that they are a union member, and 16% live in a household in which at least one resident is part of a union.
+The new poll found that 6 percent of U.S. adults report that they are a union member, and 16 percent live in a household in which at least one resident is part of a union.

-The results remain in line with Gallup’s range of between 14% and 21% of adults since 2001 who have said they live in a household with at least one union member.
+The results remain in line with Gallup’s range of between 14 percent and 21 percent of adults since 2001 who have said they live in a household with at least one union member.

 “We’re seeing a resurgence of worker organizations and unionization,” Biden said earlier this month.
 “Where I come from, that’s a good thing, and it’s long overdue.”